Technology

 You can find ECO support from any obligated supplier, not just the company you buy energy from.

-The Big Six energy firms all provide Eco support.
-The following energy suppliers also have enough customers, so are obliged to participate in Eco: Economy Energy, Extra Energy, First Utility, Ovo, The Co-operative Energy, The Utility Warehouse and Utilita.
+The Big Six energy firms all provide ECO support.
+The following energy suppliers also have enough customers, so are obliged to participate in ECO: Co-operative Energy, Economy Energy, Extra Energy, Flow Energy, First Utility, Ovo, Spark Energy, Utility Warehouse and Utilita.

-Energy-efficient measures available through ECO include loft insulation, wall insulation and replacement boilers.
+Energy-efficient measures available through ECO include loft insulation, wall insulation and replacement or repair of boilers.
 Find out more about insulation and how it can improve the energy efficiency of your home.

 Free insulation and other ECO energy efficiency improvements